npmccallum/deo/README.md

 ##### Welcome to Petera!
 Petera is a system service and client for binding data to your local network.
-The concept of this application is simple.
+The concept of this application is simple, but let's look at an example.

+###### Use Case: Network-bound Automatic Disk Decryption
+Suppose you have a disk with sensitive data.
+If it breaks, you can't just send it back for repair.
+This could expose the data.
+Nor can you just throw it away.

+You could encrypt the disk.
+This would let you repair or discard the disk.
+But now you have to remember a password and manually enter it on every boot.
+This doesn't scale.

+What you need is a way to encrypt the disk using a high entropy key and then making it so that this key can be used automatically when you are on the network, but not otherwise.

+The solution to this problem is encrypting the key in such a way that it can only be decrypted when you are on the network.
+Hence, you bind the key to the network.

+This is precisely what Petera does.
+Let's look at how it works.

 ###### Online Operation
 First, you encrypt some data to one or more particular servers.
-This data is usually a key to decrypt some secondary data.
+As mentioned in the example above, this data is usually a key to decrypt some secondary data.

     $ petera anchor.pem encrypt one.me.com ... < key.txt > key.enc